ngocuong0105/dendron-wiki/vault/machine learning.Linear Regression.md

 # Computation and Optimization

+**Solving `Ax = b`**

+## Direct Inverse
+- Strict inverse using QR decomposition, Q is orthogonal matrix, R is upper triangular.
+You can solve $Rx = Q^{T}b$ using back substitution.
+Recursively solving for each element of x starting from the last row up to the first row.
 - $X(X^{T}X)^{-1} y$ is $O(p^3) + O(p^{2}*n)$ run time (matrix inversion is $O(p^3)$)
-- Using Gram-Schimdt + QR decomposition is $O(p^2*n)$
+- Use Gram-Schmidt  to build QR decomposition
+- $O(p^2*n)$ run time
-- Gram-Smidth is doing regression on each feature one by one, orthogonally projecting the residuals onto the next feature.
+- Gram-Schmidt is doing regression on each feature one by one, orthogonally projecting the residuals onto the next feature.
 - Your book "Elements of Statistical Learning" has the exact algo.

+- In theory you can use Gaussian Elimination to calculate the inverse of A.
+This is when you "attach" the identity matrix to A and do row operations to convert A to identity matrix, the identity matrix will become A inverse.
+These operations are echelon form and are $O(p^3)$ run time.

+## Pseudo Inverse
+- Produces more stable results and is strictly better than direct inverse in terms of forecasts
+- The big-O run time could be larger for well-defined invertible matrices, but in practice it is faster.
+- pseudoinverse instead of blowing up values close to 0 it suppresses them naturally giving stable results
+- **SVD*** decomposition is used to compute the pseudoinverse
+- `A = U @ SIGMA @ V^T -> A^+ = V @ SIGMA^+ @ U^T`
+- U and V are orthonormal matrices

+### Decomposition Methods
+- LU decomposition: $A=LU$ where L is lower triangular and U is upper triangular.
+Used to solve Ax=b by solving Ly=b and then Ux=y (simpler than taking the inverse directly)
+- Cholesky decomposition (subcase of LU decomposition): $A=LL^T$ for symmetric positive definite matrices.
+- QR decomposition: $A=QR$ where Q is orthogonal and R is upper triangular.
+Used to solve Ax=b by solving Rx=Q^Tb.
+- SVD decomposition: $A=U\Sigma V^T$ where U and V are orthogonal and Σ is diagonal.
+Used for pseudoinverse and dimensionality reduction.

 #TODO check how to implement Gram-Schmidt in numpy/scipy.

-I tested in practice, the Gram-schidt was slower, though.
+I tested in practice, the Gram-Schmidt was slower, though.

 <details>